 Writing A Solicitation

-Your solicitation will be your first point of contact with potential collaborators so it’s important to leave a good impression.
-When in doubt be professional.
+That said, your solicitation will be your first point of contact with potential collaborators, so it’s important to leave a good impression.
+When in doubt, be professional.
 You never know who’s watching.

 What your timeline is.
 When does the work need to start and when must it be completed?

 What the pay rate is.
 Is it paid work?
 Are you paying per page or is it percentage based?
 How much?

 A logline.
 Give a one line hook to get people interested in your story